Vemana: Early life and background

-Vemana was a Vedic scholar and a great yogi in achala sidhantha.
+Vemana was a Vedic scholar and a yogi in achala sidhantha.

 Vemana was born in Gandikota, Kadapa district in Andhra Pradesh.

 Death

 There is a headstone marking the grave of Yogi Vemana in Katarupalli (Kadiri town), a village in Kadiri taluk, Anantapur district, Andhra Pradesh.
 It is widely believed that Vemana died in this village.
 As he was a yogi, he was buried and not cremated.

 Poetic style

 Many lines of Yogi Vemana's poems are now colloquial phrases of the Telugu language.
 They end with the signature line Viswadaabhi Raama Vinura Vema, literally "Beloved of Viswada, listen Vema."
 There are multiple interpretations of what the last line signifies.

 Vemana's poems were collected and published by Brown in the 19th century.
 His poems follow various themes: social, moral, satirical and mystical.
 Most of them are in Ataveladi (dancing lady) meter.